tohyuting/tp/docs/DeveloperGuide.md

 #### How it is implemented

 The remove macro mechanism is facilitated by 2 components: `RemoveMacroCommandParser` and `RemoveMacroCommand`.
-`RemoveMacroCommandParser`'s job is to parse the user input to generate the correct objects for the `RemoveMacroCommand`.
+`RemoveMacroCommandParser`'s job is to parse the user input to generate the correct `Alias` objects for the `RemoveMacroCommand`.
 `RemoveMacroCommand`'s job is to execute the main logic for updating the model with the specified macro removed.

 Given below is an example usage scenario, together with a sequence diagram, to show how the remove macro mechanism behaves at each step.
 ![Remove Macro Command Sequence Diagram](images/RemoveMacroCommandSequenceDiagram.png)

 Step 1.
-The user decides that he no longer needs the macro with the alias "uwm" and decides to remove it.
+The user decides that he/she no longer needs the macro with the alias "uwm" and decides to remove it.
 He does this by executing the `removemacro uwm` command.
 The input string will then be passed to the `RemoveMacroCommand parser`.

 Step 2.
 By matching the prefixes provided, `RemoveMacroCommandParser#parse` then attempts to create a new instance of `Alias` by parsing the arguments provided.
 If the `Alias` is